 Common mouth problems

 These are the most common mouth problems for people with cancer.

-Chemotherapy, biological therapies and radiotherapy work by killing cancer cells or stopping them from growing.
+Chemotherapy, targeted cancer drugs and radiotherapy work by killing cancer cells or stopping them from growing.

 But they usually affect some healthy cells too.
 And the cells that line your mouth are very sensitive to the effects of cancer treatments.